NLP Researcher | Data Scientist | Statistician

 Personal marianach16@gmail.com or mariana.chaves.e@outlook.com

-I am a research engineer at CNRS and a member of the WIMMICS team at Inria, where I work on natural language processing (NLP) and argument mining applied to the context of political debates, press articles, and social media.
-In my 7 years of working experience, I have developed diverse projects involving statistics, data science, machine learning, and artificial intelligence.
+I am a PhD student at the University of Groningen, where I am part of the Computational Linguistics group.
+My research has focused on natural language processing (NLP) and computational argumentation applied to the context of political debates, press articles, and social media.
+Before my current role, I was a I am a research engineer at CNRS and a member of the MARIANNE team at Inria.
+In my 8 years of working experience, I have developed diverse projects involving statistics, data science, machine learning, and artificial intelligence.
 This includes applications in social media analysis, gender representation in media, explainable AI, supply chain logistics, and money laundering detection.

 Key words about me: Natural Language Processing (NLP) Argument Mining Computational Linguistics (Large) Language Models Data Science Fallacious arguments Corpora Creation Explainable AI Statistics Machine Learning